open-mmlab/mmdeploy/docs/en/tutorials/how_to_install_mmdeploy_on_jetsons.md

 conda --version
 ```

-After we installed the Archiconda successfully, we need to check the tensorrt python package pre-installed by Jetpack by command below.
+After we install the Archiconda successfully, we need to check the tensorrt python package pre-installed by Jetpack by command below.
 ```shell
 sudo find / -name tensorrt
 ```
-Then you can see something like those in the terminal, take Jetson Nano as example:
+Then you can see something like those in the terminal.
+Take Jetson Nano as example:
 ```shell
 ...
 /usr/lib/python3.6/dist-packages/tensorrt